Get great health benefits!

 Most smokers hope their children won’t choose to smoke.
 But what will they choose?
 Will they listen to what you say or to imitate what you do?
 Show them what it takes to build new habits for a smoke-free life.

 You can also invest in your family’s health by cleaning up their breathing environment.
-According to the American Academy of Pediatrics, about 40 percent of adult nonsmokers and 54 percent of children are exposed to secondhand smoke, a serious health risk for both adults and children.
 When you clean up the air by cutting out the cigarette smoke, you are showing that you care enough to take action.

 Leading by example is a great way to show your children that you take your family’s health seriously.
 Maybe start with the small step of making a commitment to smoke only outside.
 It may help you cut back as you start valuing your health more than your addiction.